I'm listing out, in alphabetical order, the various products we don't sell, along with details of why we don't sell them.

-Some of the Jupiter Water Ionizers have been discontinued over the years,(and replaced by better models).
+We do still sell the Jupiter Athena (Classic Athena) water ionizer.
+But many of the other Jupiter Water Ionizers have been discontinued over the years,(and replaced by better models).
 Discontinued Jupiter Water Ionizers, such as: Jupiter Microlite water ionizer, Jupiter Venus Water Ionizer, Jupiter Orion, and Jupiter Aquarius, were all good water ionizers in my opinion, but I suppose the manufacturer has to focus their energies on the "most popular" models for economy-sake.

 KYK Water Ionizers

 We used to sell KYK water ionizers mainly because the author of the book "Water for Life" and an influencial scientist & medical doctor in Korea invented the KYK water ionizers originally.
 Over the years the company and products became corrupted.
 Too many people were importing KYK water ionizers under various names, such as Water for Life, Ionquench, and KYK and most were going out of business.
 Frankly the KYK water ionizers didn't do as well as Jupiter water ionizers, Chanson water ionizers, Nexus water ionizers or even Tyent water ionizers, and I was not personally enthusiastic about selling them.
 The filter-ports were difficult to work with, because of a tiny wire that had to be re-connected by hand each time you changed the filter.
 When the importers, one after the other, became unstable, I decided to no longer sell the KYK water ionizers.

 We do not trust the Life Ionizers company and therefore do not trust their products.
 Also, we recently tested one of their new, "advanced" water ionizers, the M7, and found it to be inferior to most water ionizers I've ever tested.